turbot/steampipe-plugin-ipstack/docs/tables/ipstack_ip.md

 Query location, currency, timezone and security information about any IP address.

+Notes:
+* Security data is only available to subscribers.
+Set the security config option to true to use it.

 ## Examples

 ### Query details for any IPv4 address